FarHan-Hridoy/Journey-To-Mern/README.md

-# 🚀 Journey to MERN Stack Development
+# 🚀 MERN Stack Development Journey

-A comprehensive learning journey documenting my progress in becoming a professional MERN Stack Developer.
-This repository showcases practical implementations of DOM manipulation, API integration, and CRUD operations.
+A comprehensive repository documenting the progression from fundamental web development concepts to full-stack MERN applications.
+This project demonstrates practical implementations of modern web development practices, including DOM manipulation, API integration, and CRUD operations.

 ## 📚 Project Overview

-This repository contains a series of daily projects that demonstrate the progression from basic web development concepts to full-stack MERN applications.
-Each project builds upon previous knowledge while introducing new concepts and best practices.
+This repository contains a series of progressive projects that demonstrate the evolution from basic web development concepts to full-stack MERN applications.
+Each project builds upon previous knowledge while introducing new concepts and industry best practices.

-## 🎯 Daily Modules
+## 🎯 Project Modules

 ### [Day 1: DOM & API Fundamentals](./day-1-dom-api-practice)